how to stay sober

 Find sober friends

 Having someone else to talk to about their sober journey is incredibly helpful.
-I’m lucky to have a few friends who were on the sober train before I was.
+I’m lucky to have a few friends and family who were on the sober train before I was.
 While I don’t think having sober friends is crucial to living a sober life, I do find it beneficial!
+It feels like your own little support network.

 The Class workout